 Yes!
 There are some used, refurbished and new Windows laptops and Chromebooks available on Amazon, Walmart, Target, and a few other retailers, which are good enough for basic tasks, and you can purchase them for the price as low as $100.

 But are those dirt-cheap laptops right for you?
 If yes, what should you take care of when buying a refurbished or used laptop?
 And most importantly, where should you buy it from?

 Buying it from a retailer that offers an easy return policy is the most important thing to check that would save you from the remorse that most buyers face when purchasing used or refurbished laptops online.

-There are many other things to check and understand before you make the final decision to buy the cheap refurbished or used laptop for yourself.
-Keep reading to get answers to all your questions and make an informed purchase of your next cheap notebook.
-Also, check out the best deals on laptops under $100 that we’ve found this month which includes new, refurbished as well as used laptop models available in good condition and some even come with a warranty!
+There are many other things that you need to check and understand before you make the final decision to buy the cheap refurbished or used laptop for yourself.
+In this guide, we’ve explained everything that you need to know to buy a laptop on an extreme budget like this.
+And we’ve also included the list of best deals on laptops under $100 available right now, which includes new, refurbished as well as used laptop models available in good condition, and some even come with a one-year warranty!

 Before you hastily scroll down to the list of laptops, I would like to inform you that these cheap laptops are not for everyone.